Special Olympics

 Special Olympics is the first – and still the only – organization to offer training and competition for people with intellectual disabilities.

-In 1970, 500 athletes gathered at a suburban Atlanta college to participate in the first-ever track and field event held under the Special Olympics Georgia banner.
-Over the past 39 years, the organization has grown exponentially and has helped thousands of children and adults in the process.
+In 1970, 500 athletes gathered at a suburban Atlanta college to participate in the track and field event held under the Special Olympics Georgia banner.
+Over the past 40 years, the organization has grown exponentially and has helped thousands of children and adults in the process.
 The number of active athletes has grown to 22,769, participating in 23 sports.